denzelrenner/LIFE4136-Group1-Rotation2/README.md

 The alphafold output directory has a different suffix for the directory name (i.e eebdh) so use whichever youve been given and choose your rank001 model.
 For running the scripts below you can only have one protein at a time in a PyMOL window.
 Either you are investigating the tetraploid sturcture or the diploid structure.

 The alphafold output directory is named with unique identifiers such that the directory name for the modelling job is always different every time you run it.
-As such the paths given in our commands is generic to not cause any confusion.
+As such the paths given in our commands are generic to not cause any confusion.
 The output directory for each modelling job should have a number of different models ranked from 001 to 005.
 We will always be using the rank 001 model for the purposes of investigating our protein structure and mutations.

 ### g46214 Tetraploids

+To load the tetraploid g46214 protein into PyMOL and colour the whole protein by hydrophibicity you need to enter the commands below into the PyMOL command line.

 ```bash
 load ~/g46214_modelling_output/your_alphafold_tetraploid_output_directory/your_rank_001_tetraploid.pdb, tetraploid_g46214